Gary-Yaral/MongoDB---commands/README.md

 **First One**
 - Add MongoDB route to path of your computer
 - Execute twice **CMD** like **administrator**
-- Write this command in first console
+- Write this command in the first console
 ``` console
   mongod
 ```